Tuhu, a Case Study in Fraying Business Relations Between the U.S. and China

 Tuhu’s IPO underwriters include American conglomerates Goldman Sachs and Merrill Lynch, as well as UBS and China International Capital Corporation.
 Initially, the IPO was planned to launch on the New York Stock Exchange.
 After crackdowns over data security, regulators in both Beijing and Washington are pushing Chinese tech companies to reroute their listings back to Hong Kong.
 Tuhu is one of several businesses to shift their scheduled offering away from the U.S. market due to political repercussions and security concerns.

-Tuhu remains a fast-growing company reflecting China’s surge of private car purchases.
+Tuhu remains a fast-growing company reflecting China’s surge in private car purchases.
 In 2021, the company’s total sales were up 42% on year by the end of the third quarter posting revenue of $1.33 billion.
 Despite pandemic-related impacts to the economy, China increased purchases of private cars by 6.32% year over year, totaling 395 million automobiles.
 The insatiable appetite that China’s expanding middle class has for cars, and thus car parts, suggests a market ready to make Tuhu profitable.

 Due to a burgeoning Chinese middle class, Tuhu can expect company growth to continue for the foreseeable future.
 If the IPO is launched, Tuhu is expected to invest the additional capital in operational costs, such as automized robots, to efficiently expedite auto component production thereby increasing productive output capacity.
 However, Tuhu is yet another company caught in the crosshairs of a swelling economic rivalry between China and the U.S., further indicating how tense bilateral relations disrupt business developments.